marcocondrache/bd-project/docs/technical_analysis.md

 **Flow**:

 - The user finalizes the "active" cart.
+- If the user already has a "created" order, the process is aborted.
 - for each product in the cart:
     - **check sequence**: _If the `products reservation` sequence is different from the `product` sequence, the `products reservation` is deleted._